Mr Steve Walton

 ‘I get great fulfilment and satisfaction from being an educator first.
 I see opportunities for learning in every aspect of life.’

-A recent tour of exceptional schools in Europe further opened his eyes to the possibilities of learning.
+A tour of exceptional schools in Europe a few years ago, further opened his eyes to the possibilities of learning.

 ‘I am always exploring new ways to encourage our students to love learning, God and others.’